Old Frisian

-Old Frisian was a West Germanic language spoken between the late 13th century and the end of 16th century.
-It is the common ancestor of all the modern Frisian languages except for the Insular North Frisian dialects, with which Old Frisian shares a common ancestor called Pre–Old Frisian or Proto-Frisian.
-Old Frisian was spoken by contemporary Frisians who comprised a loose confederacy along the North Sea coast from around modern-day Bruges in Belgium to the Weser in modern-day northern Germany, dominating maritime trade.
-The vast majority of the surviving literature comprises legal documents and charters, though some poetry, historiographies, and religious documents are attested as well.
+Old Frisian was a West Germanic language spoken between the late 13th century and the end of the 16th century.
+It was spoken by Frisians who comprised a loose confederacy along the North Sea coast from around modern-day Bruges in Belgium to the Weser River in modern-day northwestern Germany.
+The vast majority of the surviving literature is composed of legal documents and charters, though some poetry, historiographies, and religious documents are attested as well.
+Surviving texts show remarkable uniformity across time and space, evidence of an early standard language for the Frisians.

+Grammatically, Old Frisian generally marked for four cases, three genders, and two tenses, though more complex grammatical functions could be achieved through periphrastic constructions, where other words may be added to create different grammatical meanings.
+Its vocabulary had a variety of origins including loanwords from Celtic and Slavic languages.
+Latin loanwords and calques were relatively common as a result of Christianization.
+Word order in Old Frisian was varied; although its typical constituent word order was subject–object–verb, many different word orders are attested in the surviving texts.

+Old Frisian is the common ancestor of all modern Frisian languages except for the Insular North Frisian languages, with which Old Frisian shares a common ancestor called Pre–Old Frisian or Proto-Frisian.
 Old Frisian was closely related to and shared common characteristics with the forms of English and Low German spoken during the period.
+Scholars have argued that the term Old Frisian is somewhat misleading, since Old Frisian was contemporary with other Germanic languages during their "Middle" period, such as Middle English and Middle High German.
 Although earlier scholarship contended that Frisian and English had a closer relationship to each other than to Low German, this is no longer the prevailing view.
-Old Frisian evolved into Middle Frisian around the turn of the 17th century, being largely pushed out by the emergence of Middle Low German as the language of trade in the North Sea.
-Scholars have argued that the term "Old Frisian" is somewhat misleading, since Old Frisian was contemporary with other Germanic languages during their "Middle" period, such as Middle English and Middle High German.

-Morphologically, Old Frisian generally marked for four cases, three grammatical genders, and two tenses, though more complex grammatical functions could be achieved through periphrastic constructions.
-Its vocabulary comprised a variety of origins including loanwords from Celtic and Slavic languages.
-Following the Christianization of the Frisians, Latin loans and calques became increasingly common.
-Word order in Old Frisian was varied; although its typical constituent word order was subject–object–verb, many different word orders are attested in the surviving texts.
+By the 15th century, use of Old Frisian had begun to decline as the language was gradually displaced by Middle Low German as the language of trade in the North Sea.
+In the mid-16th century, a century-long internal conflict between two competing factions led to Frisia's subjugation by the Duchy of Saxony, which further displaced the language with Early Modern Dutch as the language of administration.
+No original Old Frisian compositions occur at all after 1450 and the last known work in the language was created in 1547, though writings made shortly thereafter suggest the Old Frisian used was probably already archaic by that point.
+By around the turn of the 17th century, the language is considered to have fully evolved into Middle Frisian, where it persisted mostly as a rural vernacular language.

 Classification

-Old Frisian was a West Germanic language, which is a part of the larger Germanic language family.
+Old Frisian was a member of the West Germanic language family, a subfamily of the larger Germanic languages.
 It is classified as an Ingvaeonic language along with Old English and Old Saxon.
-Old Frisian had several distinct regional forms, each leading to later dialects, which were related.
-According to Rolf Bremmer, the linguistic phylogeny – that is, the relation of these varieties to each other through linguistic descent – can be described thus: